Ultimate Pushup Workout Routine For Upper Body Mass & Definition – Cuz Regular Pushups Are Too Easy!

 Here is a full pushup workout based on escalating density training — a solid approach to build muscle mass while performing body weight training.

-The Pushup Workout Exercises
+The Pushup Exercises

-In this pushup workout we’ll incorporate the standard pushup and two common variations in order to work the entire pec muscles.
+In this workout we’ll incorporate the standard pushup and two common variations in order to work the entire pec muscles.
 There are certainly some much more extreme variations and I wouldn’t call any of the following three pushups the ultimate pushup, but the routine is what will make these effective!

 For fun, I’ve got some of the “ultimate pushup” candidates a little farther down.